 Very early identification and intervention for autism: How close are we to the new frontier?

 Professor Andrew Whitehouse, Telethon Kids Institute, discusses up to the minute research developments regarding early identification and intervention in Autism

 Your Research in a Nutshell

-This competition is for ‘early-career’ researchers at ECU who will battle it out to communicate their contemporary research/creative outputs ‘in a nutshell’.
+YRIAN incorporates the Three Minute Thesis for research students and a competition is for early-career researchers who will battle it out to communicate their contemporary research or creative outputs ‘in a nutshell’.
 Be part of the audience and hear about ECU’s cutting-edge research.